2018

 Model Framework for financial products for corporates with unspecified use of funds

-- Deliver positive impact financial products.
-The PI Model Framework enables financial institutions or intermediaries tto develop appropriate frameworks or adapt their existing frameworks to serve a number of purposes: for decision-making (i.e. on financing /investments); for the development of PI financial products, or for on-going analysis/monitoring of portfolios; and
+- Implement: Deliver positive impact financial products.
+The PI Model Frameworks enables financial institutions and intermediaries to develop appropriate framework (or adapt existing frameworks) to inform decision-making (i.e. on financing /investments), support PI financial product development, to continually analyse and monitor portfolios; and verify and/or provide opinions on the PI nature of financial products.

 Model Framework for specified use of proceeds